sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

  * First Book - just the same as the 9-Hour Campaign
  * Second Book - Carry over all Good Bank and Bad Bank points
    * Chapter 7 should return them to a different "world"
- * Third Book - Start with 0 Good Bank points, carry over and add 10 Bad Bank points
+ * Third Book - Start with 0 Good Bank points, carry over the Bad Bank points
+   * Bad Bank points grow at double the rate.
+     - ✗ adds 2 points to the Bad Bank
+     - on IMMEDIATE moves, ✗✗ adds 4 points to the Bad Bank
    * Challenge the character changes made earlier - what boons will the characters give up to achieve an even greater one